-If, in the Remote Installer, the parameter When associating clips to playlist elements has been set to and the playlist has been created then, modifying the VarID of a clip will give priority to element ID manually (drag- and-drop operations, LSM remote operations,) modify the VarID of the corresponding playlist element in any playlist. from an external system not modify the VarID of the corresponding playlist element in any playlist. give priority to VarID with any insertion method not modify the VarID of the corresponding playlist element in any playlist.
-If a clip with the original VarID is found on the network, it is associated to the playlist If no clip with the original VarID is found on the network, the element becomes a virtual element.
+If, in the Remote Installer, the parameter When associating clips to playlist elements has been set to and the playlist has been created then, modifying the VarID of a clip will give priority to element ID manually (drag-and- drop operations, LSM remote operations,) modify the VarID of the corresponding playlist element in any playlist. from an external system not modify the VarID of the corresponding playlist element in any playlist.

+If, in the Remote Installer, the parameter When associating clips to playlist elements has been set to and the playlist has been created then, modifying the VarID of a clip will give priority to VarID with any insertion method not modify the VarID of the corresponding playlist element in any playlist.
+If a clip with the original VarID is found on the network, it is associated with the playlist If no clip with the original VarID is found on the network, the element becomes a virtual element.